Using the Excel SUMIFS Function with Multiple Criteria – 5 Examples

 Combing SUMPRODUCT and SUMIFS Function for Calculating Total Sales

-In this formula, the SUMIFS function will return the total sales of shirts or t-shirts from California state.
-But the result will be located in individual cells for the shirt and t-shirt.
-To sum up the result, we used the SUMPRODUCT function.
+The SUMIFS function returns the total sales of shirts or t-shirts in California.
+The result is displayed in individual cells for shirt and t-shirt.
+To sum the result, use the SUMPRODUCT function.

 =SUMIFS(E5:E14,D5:D14,">300",D5:D14,"<=600")

-Here, E5:E14 is the sum range.
-D5:D14 is the criteria range for both criteria.
+E5:E14 is the sum range.
+D5:D14 is the range for both criteria.
 Criteria are mentioned in inverted commas.

 Applying SUMIFS Function with Comparison Operator